berenslab/MorphoPy/README.md

 The input can be passed with single swc-files or it can handle whole directories with multiple files at once.
 You can use MorphoPy imported in Python or from command line as batch-tool as well.

+The current working build:

+ **version 0.2**

-The current working build is version 0.2 and was tested on Linux (Debian and CentOS) and Windows 10.
+All builds are tested on Linux (Debian and CentOS) and Windows 10.

 You can always find the latest working build in the "/dist" directory of this repository.

 [back to start](#content)